List of DC Comics characters: F: Fly

-Fly is the name of several fictional characters appearing in American comic books published by DC Comics.
+Fly is the name of several characters appearing in American comic books published by DC Comics.

 Tarantula villain

 Fly is a fly-themed villain and an enemy of Tarantula.

 Fog

-Fog is the name of several fictional characters appearing in American comic books published by DC Comics.
+Fog is the name of several characters appearing in American comic books published by DC Comics.

 Nebel

 Nebel is a German operative who was given powers by the Nazis and fought the All-Star Squadron.

 Byron Shelley

 Byron Shelley was a member of the Brotherhood of Dada who gained the ability to turn into a psychedelic death cloud capable of absorbing people, becoming known as the Fog.
 The people he absorbed could still communicate, and the voices started to drive him mad.
 After he absorbed Doom Patrol member Crazy Jane, she and her multiple personalities traumatized the people inside him and the Fog vomited her out.

 Sandman villain

 A third incarnation of Fog is introduced in The New Golden Age series Wesley Dodds: The Sandman.
 He is an unidentified criminal who wields a corrupted version of Wesley Dodds' attire and sleeping gas.
 Fog later falls out of the window during a battle with Dodds and lands on a car.

-Fog resurfaces alive in the present as a member of the Injustice Society.
+After being presumed dead, Fog resurfaces in the present as a member of the Injustice Society.
+In the ensuing battle with the Justice Society, Wotan steals the Helmet of Fate from Khalid Nassour and teleports Fog and the other villains away.